ftiasch/ccpc-final-2020/main/almost-monochromatic-permutation/statement.md

 For each test case, if there exists an *almost monochromatic* permutation, output $n$ integers $p_1, \dots, p_n$ which denotes the permutation.
 Otherwise, output `-1`.

-If there are multiple *almost monochromatic* permutations, any of them is acceptable.
+If there are multiple *almost monochromatic* permutations, any of them is considered correct.

 <!--SAMPLES-->